unioncredit/UIPs/README.md

 For a complete, step-by-step view of the Union DAO governance process, [read the docs here.](https://docs.union.finance/getting-started/dao-and-governance/governance-process)

-To view UIPs, click the *issues* tab above.
+To view darft, active, and executed UIPs, click the *issues* tab above.

 ## Create a new proposal